Meridian, Idaho (208) 938-5823

 Don't let your hearing problems go untreated.
 Come to Hearing Doctors of Idaho for thorough, comprehensive testing.
 You'll go into an isolated sound booth for an accurate hearing exam.

 Tinnitus is characterized by a constant ringing, buzzing, humming or whistling in your ears.
 Does this sound familiar?
-Consult a tinnitus doctor from Hearing Doctors of Idaho in Twin Falls, ID to get the relief you need.
+Consult a tinnitus doctor from Hearing Doctors of Idaho in Meridian, ID to get the relief you need.
 We'll determine the severity of your tinnitus and help you choose the right solution.

 Call (208) 734-8263 today to arrange a consultation with a local tinnitus treatment specialist.